mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 NOTE: **Note:**
 [Gitaly Cluster](../gitaly/praefect.md) support
-for the Reference Architectures is in development and is currently being worked on as a collaborative effort between [the Quality Engineering and Gitaly teams](https://gitlab.com/gitlab-org/quality/reference-architectures/-/issues/1)
+for the Reference Architectures is in development and is currently being worked on as a (https://gitlab.com/gitlab-org/quality/reference-architectures/-/issues/1) between the Quality Engineering and Gitaly teams.

 [Gitaly](../gitaly/index.md) server node requirements are dependent on data, specifically the number of projects and those projects' sizes.
 It's recommended